Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Scalability

-Fine-tuning and Customization
+Fine-tuning and Customisation

 Tool Integration and Function Calling